TreesLab/CircMiMi/README.md

 :-------------------- | :------------------------------
 --species SPECIES     | Assign the species for references.
 Use the species code for SPECIES. ***[required]*** --source SOURCE       | Available values for SOURCE: "ensembl", "ensembl_plants", "ensembl_metazoa", "gencode". ***[required]***
 --version RELEASE_VER | The release version of the SOURCE.
-For examples,  "98" for ("hsa", "ensembl"), "M24" for ("mouse", "gencode").
-If the version is not assigned, the latest will be used.
+For examples,  "98" for ("hsa", "ensembl"), "M24" for ("mmu", "gencode").
+If the version is not assigned, the latest one will be used.